TURTLE ISLAND at the Moonspeaker

 One puzzle that I have not yet solved to my satisfaction is how to better handle the fact that traditional territory was and is not static.
 There are core stable portions, but the "edges" are in fact areas of overlap and blending, places where sometimes everyone is friendly to one another and other times they are emphatically not.
 Since traditional territory is more than a place or a region – it is better described as a process and enacting of relationship between people, plants, animals, and land – a static, flat map is hardly sufficient.
 But then again, neither would a movie or some sort of three dimensional model.
 The only way to truly do traditional land justice is to live on the land within the network of action and relationships it entails as an active participant.

 The Turtle Island Map Project began unexpectedly about seven years ago, when I first began stumbling across information about the territories of Indigenous nations in the Americas.
 First just verbal descriptions, and then maps.
 Line maps, poorly scanned maps, difficult to read maps, all showing different traditional territories.
 Starting around 2009, beautifully rendered maps began to be published, many of them in colour.
 Better still, these maps were being published by the Indigenous nations themselves.
-The map that served as a direct trigger was developed and published by the British Columbia Ministry of Education (BCME) and titled The First Nations Peoples of British Columbia.
+The map that served as a direct trigger was developed and published by the British Columbia Ministry of Education (BCME) and titled The First Nations Peoples of British Columbia (wayback machine capture).
 Its key features include a basis in Indigenous knowledge, the eschewing of simplistic and deceiving boundary lines, and the use of proper names rather than colonial labels (although the BCME map is not completely consistent on this point).
 The inspiration is my wish to know what the social landscape of Turtle Island looked like prior to the arrival of Europeans.

 The map at left is what I have managed to put together so far.
 It is a work in progress intended to show that pre-invasion social geography, or at least something approaching it.
 Accordingly, it has a version number.
 This image is informed by several earlier maps as well as extensive and ongoing research in historical, anthropological, and linguistic sources.
 Most importantly, it is based on the writings and websites of the Indigenous nations themselves whenever possible, which has helped significantly with replacing colonial labels.
 As you can see, many colonial labels still need to be replaced, especially to the south, and the traditional territory information is by no means complete.
 In addition, I have work to do to improve the base map, as it is quite inadequate in the Caribbean and "West Indies" areas, and I have already received requests to expand the map to include South America.